 A more elegant and risk-free solution to interoperability was needed.

-A third-generation crypto coin must provide an ecosystem where each individual blockchain can communicate with another blockchain and with external legacy financial systems.
+A third-generation cryptocurrency coin must provide an ecosystem where each individual blockchain can communicate with another blockchain and with external legacy financial systems.

 So, let’s looks at how Cardano plans to do increase interoperability in both the crypto world and the legacy world.